Catch up TV

-BBC iPlayer is the dedicated online hub for browsing BBC programmes broadcast in the last 30 days and then streaming the content to various devices, including laptops, TVs, tablets and smartphones.
+BBC iPlayer is the dedicated online hub for browsing BBC programmes and then streaming the content to various devices, including laptops, TVs, tablets and smartphones.

 The majority of people use the web version of BBC iPlayer on a PC or laptop, but you can just as easily get the service directly on your TV.
 Most smart TVs will have BBC iPlayer available as an app, or integrated into their electronic programme guide (EPG), enabling you to catch up on programmes on the big screen.

 How to watch BBC iPlayer

 One option is to access it using a smart TV - find out how this works and some of the other benefits to having your TV connected to the internet in our comprehensive guide to smart TVs.